mdkma/biometrics-exam-questions/README.md

 For second picture, $\gamma$ can be 3. 弧线应该是圆右下角的样子

-### 14
+### 14-B1-2

 > Why Median Filter is better than Low-Pass Filter for noise reduction?

+Low-pass filter: blurs the edge, fine detail smoothed by averaging

+Median filter: fine detail passed by filter, place all pixels by neighborhood median by convolving

+### 14-C1

+> Contrast enhancement is an important method in the image preprocessing.
+How to design a transfer function(T) from input to output?

+P3-15

 ### 16-C2

 > Fingerprint representations can be broadly categorized into two types: global and local.
 Global feature characteristics includes singular points and basic ridge patterns(six classes).
 Local representation is based on minute details(minutiae) of finger ridges.
 Given the following fingerprint image, please indicate which class it is and account all each global and local feature you can find.

-> (14) What kind of points could be shown as singular points?
-Could you draw three basic fingerprint classes according to singular points?
-> (14) How many different points could be usually indicated as fingerprint minutia?
-Please list each definition.
+What class it is?

+**Fingerprint Classification**

+* Loop
+* Arch
+* Whorl

+**Global Features**

+* Pattern Area
+* Core Point
+* Type Lines
+* Delta
+* Ridge Count
+* Basic Ridge Patterns: loop, arch, whorl

+**Local Features**

+* Ridge ending
+* Ridge bifurcation
+* Ridge divergence
+* Dot or Island
+* Enclosure
+* Short ridge

 **More**:
 Global representation is an overall attribute of the finger and a single representation is valid for the entire fingerprint and is typically determined by an examination of the entire finger.